-Measur е Title 12 Promotion of Cycling and Walking n of Cycling and Walking Definitio n Key Intervention To enco and wal burage mem king as alter bers of the community to adopt cycling rnatives to using private vehicles.
-To encourage a shift away from the use of private motor vehicles for travelling more sustainable forms of transport, or reducing the need for a.
-Ensure cycl as a matter networks ar le networks and facilities are provided, of course, within existing and new nd developments. travel. b.
-To improve and public t integration between cycling, walking ransport.
-C. Increase cy and leisure cling trips to employment, education facilities. d.
-Improve per footpaths a destrian facilities such as new nd crossings.
-Respon sible author ity and other partners Powers to be used East Lo thian Counc il - Road Services and SEStran Roads (Scotland) Act 1984, the Road Traffic Regulation Act 1984; the Road Traffic Act 1988 and the Planning etc. (Scotland) Act 2006
+Measure Title 12 Promotion of Cycling and Walking Definiti on Key Intervention To encourage members of the community to adopt cycling and walking as alternatives to using private vehicles. rnatives to using private vehicles.
+To encourage a shift away from the use of private motor vehicles for travelling more sustainable forms of transport, or reducing the need for travel. u.
+Ensure cycle networks and facilities are provided, as a matter of course, within existing and new networks and developments. llavel. b.
+To improve integration between cycling, walking and public transport.
+C. Increase cycling trips to employment, education and leisure facilities. d.
+Improve pedestrian facilities such as new footpaths and crossings.
+Responsible authority and other partners Powers to be used East Lothian Council - Road Services and SEStran il - Road Services and SEStran Roads (Scotland) Act 1984, the Road Traffic Regulation Act 1984; the Road Traffic Act 1988 and the Planning etc. (Scotland) Act 2006

-4.2.4.6 Provision of Information Relating to Air Quality and Travel Options
+Provision of Information Relating to Air Quality and Travel Options 4.2.4.6